Obiora Odita

-Club career
+Career

 Early years

 Born in Enugu, Odita started out at local club Enugu Rangers, before switching to Udoji United.
 He subsequently moved to Serbia and Montenegro and joined First League side Javor Ivanjica in the 2003 winter transfer window.
 Until the end of the 2002–03 season, Odita scored one goal in nine league appearances, as the club suffered relegation to the Second League.
 He stayed there until the 2005 winter transfer window.

 Partizan

 In January 2005, Odita was officially transferred to Partizan, signing a four-year deal.
 He marked his competitive debut by scoring both of his team's goals in a 2–2 draw with Dnipro Dnipropetrovsk in the first leg of the UEFA Cup round of 32.
 In the 2005–06 UEFA Champions League Second qualifying round, Odita scored a screamer to give Partizan a 1–0 win against Sheriff Tiraspol.
 In January 2006, Odita was sent on a six-month loan to Javor Ivanjica.
 He then returned to Partizan and scored 10 league goals from 23 appearances in the 2006–07 season, while often partnering Stevan Jovetić.
 In June 2007, Odita moved to the United Arab Emirates and signed a two-year contract with Al Ain.